Belarus scrambles fighter to force airliner to land, arrests opponent

 Around 35,000 people have been detained in Belarus since August, human rights groups say.
 Dozens have received jail terms.
 Authorities say that more than 1,000 criminal cases have been launched.

-Reporting by Andrey Ostroukh and Andrius Sytas in Vilnius; Writing by Andrew Osborn, Editing by Nick Macfie and Timothy Heritage
+Reporting by Andrey Ostroukh and Andrius Sytas in Vilnius; Writing by Andrew Osborn and Matt Spetalnick; Editing by Nick Macfie, Timothy Heritage and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.